Grilled Apple Cinnamon Slices Dessert

 Have you ever wanted to make a dessert on the grill?
 But what could you grill?
 Can you find anything to help your sweet tooth?
 How could you even cook a dessert on the grill?

-It is also a good recipe for beginners and takes less than twenty minutes to make.
+It is also a good apple recipe for beginners and takes less than twenty minutes to make.
 You can also modify this recipe for grilled apple cinnamon slices dessert to be vegan if you want.

 A Healthy Dessert On The Grill